me314-lse/lectures/README.md

 # Lectures

 This repository contains all the lectures and associated materials.
-Every morning becore lecture the slides will be uploaded.
+Every morning before lecture the slides will be uploaded.